Worldbuilding/worldbuilding.github.io/kaztron/dev/cogs/modtools.md

 Finds a Discord user from their ID, name, or name with discriminator.

-This command will not search for users based on a partial name, only find exact matches.
+If an exact match isn't found, then this tool will do a substring search on all visible users' names and nicknames.

 {% include warning.html content="If the user is in the channel where you use this command, the user will receive a notification." %}